DIA (supermarket chain): History

 In 2010, Carrefour transferred Dia Greece (who was 80% owned by Carrefour) to the joint-venture Carrefour Marinopoulos in order to convert the stores under the Carrefour Marinopoulos or Carrefour Express brands.
 In July 2011, Dia demerged from the Carrefour Group and was followed by its debut in Madrid's IBEX 35 stock market on 2 January 2012.
 In January 2013, Dia took over 1,127 stores in Spain, 41 stores in Portugal and 4 distribution centers for €70.5 million from the bankrupt German company Schlecker.
 Most of the stores were converted into beauty and personal care stores under the new brand Clarel.
 The Turkish subsidiary of Dia with 1,200 stores in Turkey was sold to Yıldız Holding in 2013 for €136.5 million.
 In June 2014, three years after it split from the Carrefour group, Dia's 800 stores in France, which were in difficulty, were bought for €600 million by Carrefour.
 The stores were converted to Carrefour brands or closed.
 In July 2014, Dia acquired the 455 regional supermarkets of El Arbor, the 8th largest supermarket chain in Spain, for 1 euro due to financial problems.
 Most of the stores were rebranded in La Plaza de DIA.
 In November 2014, Eroski sold 160 of its stores to Dia for €146 million, in the regions of Andalusia, Extremadura, Castile and León and Castile-La Mancha, with the aim of getting out of debt.
 Following the acquisitions, Dia closed 700 supermarkets in Spain between 2015 and 2019 due to the proximity between them or low sales.
-In 2018 Dia sold its Chinese subsidiary to Suning.
+In 2018, Dia sold its Chinese subsidiary to Suning.
 Dia had nearly 400 franchised stores in Shanghai.
-In 2013 closed its 160 stores in Beijing as a result of continued losses.
+In 2013, closed its 160 stores in Beijing as a result of continued losses.
 In May 2019, the LetterOne investment firm increased its share in the Dia Group to 69.76%, effectively taking control of the company.
+Gregoire Bontoux has also been one of the major shareholders since 2019.
 After that, a new board of directors was appointed and the company launched a transformation plan to regain competitiveness and to make the Company profitable focusing on the operational excellence and on a new commercial offer.